-- December 31, January 1 and 2 (New Year’s Eve, New Years Day and the following day)
+- December 30 to January 3 (New Year’s Eve, New Years Day and the following day)

 Making art and culture accessible to as many people as possible.

-- The Reading and Reference Room (inaugurated in 2004) offers a relaxing and warm atmosphere to students, researchers, and the public who have access, for reference purposes only, to books and magazines on culture and the arts, recent periodicals and the most important newspapers of the region.
-Internet access and photocopy services are also available there.
-Conferences on the arts, travel, music, and culture take place on a regular basis.
+- The Reading and Reference Room (inaugurated in 2004) welcomes students, researchers, and the public, providing access to books and magazines on culture and the arts, recent periodicals, and the area’s major newspapers.
+Computers, free WIFI and photocopy services are available.

-- Art Rental and Sales is also part of the Reading and Reference Room, offering for sale or rent an impressive collection of original works of art.
-The Boutique also sells numerous items hand crafted by local artists and artisans.
+- The Art Rental and Sales Service has an impressive collection of original works of art for sale or rent, while the Boutique sells a wide range of items hand-crafted by local artists and artisans.

-At the end of the 17th century, the Society of St-Sulpice Priests, then owners of the Island of Montreal, divided the west part of the Island into several parcels that were repeatedly subdivided.
+At the end of the 17th century, the Society of Priests of Saint-Sulpice, then owners of the Island of Montréal, divided the west part of the island into parcels of land that were later repeatedly subdivided.

-In 1901, the house and the farm were sold to Hugh Andrew Allen, the descendant of a legendary Montreal family and owner of Allan Line Steamship Co., while part of the land was reserved for a tree farm, the PointeClaire Nursery.
+In 1901, the house and farm were sold to Hugh Andrew Allan, the descendant of a legendary Montréal family and owner of the Allan Line Steamship Coompany.
+Part of the land was reserved for a tree farm, the Pointe-Claire Nursery.

-With the property’s sale in 1911, the new owner, Charles Wesley MacLean, reassembled the original parcels of land to plant a model farm.
-In 1915, he demolished the house, which he considered beneath his social standing earned through his marriage to the daughter of Senator Fulford, and ordered a larger but less ornamented copy of Fulford Place, the family home he had now inherited.
+When he acquired the property in 1911, the new owner, Charles Wesley MacLean, consolidated the original parcels of land to create a model farm.
+In 1915, he demolished the house, which he considered beneath the social standing he had acquired by marrying the daughter of Senator Fulford, and commissioned the building of replica – on a larger scale, but more sober – of Fulford Place, the family home he had inherited.

-The project was awarded to Robert Findlay, a Scottish architect who designed some thirty houses for the Montreal elite along the Golden Mile and in Westmount between 1890 and 1930.
+The project was awarded to Robert Findlay, a Scottish architect who designed some thirty houses for the Montréal elite in the Square Mile and Westmount between 1890 and 1930.

 Completed in 1916, Mull Hall took its name from the ancestral home of the MacLean clan on the Isle of Mull in Scotland.

-The facade has a symmetrical design modified only by the colonnaded portico at the main entrance.
-A veranda in the same formal style surrounds the other sides of the building.
+The façad’ symmetrical design is interrupted only by the colonnaded portico at the main entrance.
+An equally formal veranda surrounds the three other sides of the building.
 The house is built of blocks of rusticated limestone extracted from local quarries.

-The hip roof was originally covered with cedar shingles, now replaced by sheets of copper leaves.
+The hip roof was originally covered with cedar shingles, which have now been replaced by sheets of copper.

-In 1940 the Fathers of Sainte-Croix acquired the property for a noviciate and continued to farm.
-The sale of the property in the 1950s excluded the four-acres of the estate on which the mansion now stands.
-These were bought by May Beatrice Stewart, who sold them for the symbolic amount of $1 to the City of PointeClaire.
-The architects Papineau, Gérin-Lajoie and Leblanc restored the mansion, and the official opening of Stewart Hall was held on February 16, 1963.
+The Religious of Holy Cross acquired the estate in 1940 to house their novitiate and continued to farm.
+They sold the property in the 1950s, setting aside the four-acres on which the mansion stands.
+The building was bought by May Beatrice Stewart, who sold it to the City of Pointe-Claire for the token sum of $1.
+The mansion was restored by architects Papineau, Gérin-Lajoie and Leblanc, and Stewart Hall officially opened on February 16, 1963.

-Over the years, the City received numerous proposals outlining possible uses for the mansion.
-A planning committee was formed, and Mrs. “Vi” Duncanson’s proposal to make it a cultural centre was accepted.
+The City received many proposals outlining possible uses for the mansion.
+A planning committee was formed, and Mrs. Vi Duncanson’s proposal to make it a cultural centre was accepted.

 The restoration was entrusted to architect Guy Gérin-Lajoie.
-It is to his credit that the mansion has retained its original character while fulfilling its functional role.
+It is to his credit that the mansion has retained its original character while fulfilling its new role.

 The official opening of Stewart Hall was held on February 16, 1963.
-The building now houses Pointe-Claire’s cultural centre, Stewart Hall, which includes Stewart Hall Art Gallery and the Art Lend.
+The building now houses Pointe-Claire’s Cultural Centre, Stewart Hall, which includes the Stewart Hall Art Gallery and the Art Rental and Sales Service.

-Located on the second floor of Stewart Hall Cultural Centre, the Reading and Reference Room has an interesting collection of books, movies, documentaries and CDs on art and culture available.
-For use by students, researchers and the general public, this welcoming and peaceful space also comes equipped with computers and Internet access.
-Photocopying services are also available.
+Located on the second floor of the Stewart Hall Cultural Centre, the Reading and Reference Room has an exciting collection of documents on art and culture (books, films and CDs).
+This welcoming and peaceful space is open to students, researchers and the general public.
+Acces to computers and Internet is free, and photocopying services are available.

-The Reading and Reference Room additionally offers rich and diverse programming, including a series of lectures on music, culture and travel, as well as an art film series.
+The Reading and Reference Room’s lively and varied programming includes lectures on music, culture and travel as well as a series of art film.

-Kids’ Corner offers exhibits designed for kids.
-Children can also consult material on various subjects and do their schoolwork.
+The Kids’ Corner offers exhibitions for kids.
+Children are also welcome to come and consult documents on various subjects and do their schoolwork.

 Help us improve our collections!

-Do you have books or materials on art, music, photography, artistic trades, architecture or heritage?
-We accept French and English book donations.
+Do you have books or documents on art, music, photography, crafts, architecture or heritage?
+We welcome gifts of books in both English and French.